 That said, there are various factors to be considered when approaching the occasional and unfortunate situation of considering firing employees overseas.

-Rules To Consider When Hiring and Dismissing International Talent
+Rules To Consider When Hiring and Firing International Talent

 How job adverts are written is important in many countries.
-Be sure to dot your I’s and cross your T’s when advertising job vacancies in certain jurisdictions.
+Be sure to dot your I’s and cross your T’s when advertising job vacancies in certain jurisdictions where hiring and firing regulations are stringent.

 For example, in Slovakia, employers must add the basic salary for the specific job in the advert.
 This salary must remain the same in the employment contract.